amcolex/ofdm-test/README.md

 ## Impairments
 - Realistic multipath channel derived from field measurements (lots of multipath!) and noise.
-- Simulating 2 real radios which might have small oscillators differences..
+- Simulating sending and receiving between real radios which might have small oscillators differences..

 ## Payload Hint